go-mysql-org/go-mysql-elasticsearch/README.md

 + binlog format must be **row**.
 + binlog row image must be **full** for MySQL, you may lost some field data if you update PK data in MySQL with minimal or noblob binlog row image.
 MariaDB only supports full row image.
 + Can not alter table format at runtime.
-+ MySQL table which will be synced must have a PK(primary key), multi columns PK is allowed now, e,g, if the PKs is (a, b), we will use "a:b" as the key.
++ MySQL table which will be synced should have a PK(primary key), multi columns PK is allowed now, e,g, if the PKs is (a, b), we will use "a:b" as the key.
 The PK data will be used as "id" in Elasticsearch.
+And you can also config the id's constituent part with other column.
 + You should create the associated mappings in Elasticsearch first, I don't think using the default mapping is a wise decision, you must know how to search accurately.
 + `mysqldump` must exist in the same node with go-mysql-elasticsearch, if not, go-mysql-elasticsearch will try to sync binlog only.
 + Don't change too many rows at same time in one SQL.